almashauri/imashavrik/README.md

 - REMARK:
 - excluding being unsympathetic, imposter syndrome, and the dunning kruger effect which are some of the problems scourging the interractions of person to person and     relationships of a person to society,the effects of CORRELATION FALLACY is the worst of all, there is always no way of recovery from it.
-- I listen to Drake and Mozart
+- I listen to Drake and Mozart.
 -
 - SIMPLY PUT:
 - DART/FLUTTER,ELIXIR and GOLANG